hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 [Figure 3: AXoT mechanism](https://github.com/hanzhang0116/hzpa-dprive-xfr-over-tls/blob/02_updates/02-draft-svg/AXoT_mechanism_1.svg)

-The connection for AXFR-over-TLS (AXoT) SHOULD be established using port 853, as specified in [@!RFC7858], unless there is mutual agreement between the secondary and primary to use a port other than port 853 for AXoT.
+The connection for AXoT SHOULD be established using port 853, as specified in [@!RFC7858], unless there is mutual agreement between the secondary and primary to use a port other than port 853 for AXoT.